 What attracts protesters to Planned Parenthood?

 Planned Parenthood offers a wide range of reproductive health care for all, including abortion services.
-Anti-choice protesters generally do not believe in a women’s right to abortion services.
+Protesters that target our health centers generally do not support safe, legal access to abortion services.
 This is why they target our health centers for protest locations.

 Will there be protesters outside at my next visit?